Yarrow, Achillea spp., is a semi-evergreen flowering perennial in the aster, or Asteraceae family.

 In addition, their root systems run deep and pull up essential nutrients like calcium, copper, magnesium, phosphorus, and potassium that are advantageous to neighboring plants, like herbs and vegetables.

-Use low growing varieties of yarrow in place of grass as a ground cover, or in sunny meadows.
+Use low growing varieties of yarrow in place of grass as a ground cover, or grow it in sunny meadows.

 Add it to low-water, low-maintenance xeriscapes, where it plays well with other sandy-soil lovers like bee balm, calamint, catmint, coneflower, eryngium, globe amaranth, lavender, sage, salvia, and small globe thistle.